Jhon-la/Jhon-la/README.md

 ## Hi there 👋

+I'm Jhon, a data science enthusiast focused on data analysis, machine learning, and turning data into actionable insights.
+I enjoy working with Python, pandas, and building data-driven solutions.

+Certified as **Data Scientist Associate – DataCamp**.
 <!--
 **Jhon-la/Jhon-la** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.